ITR-3 vs ITR-4: Difference and Who Can File?

 Case 5: Shashank is a practising heart specialist.
 His turnover for the financial year 2024-25 is Rs 85 lakhs.
 Shashank wants to file an ITR-4.

 Shashank has his own practice and continues in the profession.
-Hence, he can file ITR-4 only if his annual receipts are less than Rs.75 lakhs.
+Hence, he can file ITR-4 only if his annual receipts are up to Rs.75 lakhs.
 If his income is more than Rs.75 lakhs, he has to file ITR-3.

-Even though Prashant runs a business which is eligible under section 44AE, he shall have to file ITR-3 since his business income from manufacturing exceeds Rs 2 Cr. for which a tax audit will be application.
+Even though Prashant runs a business which is eligible under section 44AE, he shall have to file ITR-3 since his business income from manufacturing exceeds Rs 2 Crore for which a tax audit will be applicable.
 Return of income must include income from all sources and given Prashant’s first business, ITR-3 shall be applicable for filing his consolidated income details.
+However, if the total receipts from Prashant’s manufacturing business contain only up to 5% cash, the enhanced limit of Rs 3 crore turnover can apply to his manufacturing business, and he will be eligible to opt for presumptive taxation under section 44AD.
+If he can opt for presumptive taxation under section 44AD, has up to 10 goods carriages, and total income from the businesses does not exceed Rs 50 lakh, he can file ITR-4.

 Case 7: Ashish is in the business of plying, hiring, or leasing goods carriage.
 In the financial year 2024-25, he owned 13 lorries.